Trading Education

 Ascending Triangle pattern detected on NEO/USDT 1-minute chart on Bybit

-Ascending Triangle - NEO/USDT 1min
+Ascending triangle - NEO/USDT 1min

 BybitBullish Bias